BBQ Sweet Potato Salad

 Sweet and salty foods.
 They are my jam.
-My life.
-Okay, that may be a tad dramatic but still.
-You get my point.
-They are the best!
-And this BBQ chickpea salad is no exception.
+And this BBQ sweet potato salad is no exception.

 Sweet fresh pineapple.
 Salty bacon.
 Chickpeas.
 Roasted sweet potato and corn.
-A creamy dressing made from BBQ sauce and greek yogurt.
-Happiness happiness happiness.
+A creamy dressing made from BBQ sauce and yogurt.

 Although it was not quite a happy household when I made this salad for the first time.